hargoniX/master/thesis/thesis.typ

   ) \
 $

-Using these auxiliary functions, the data-carrying type $"data"_c$ of an inductive $c$ can be derived by dropping all non-type parameters and the term indices:
+Using these auxiliary functions, one derives the data-carrying type $"data"_c$ of an inductive $c$ by omitting all non-type parameters and the term indices:
 $
 & inductive "data"_c " " (overline(a) : Type u) : Type u where \
 & "ctor"'_1 : dentype((overline(z)_1 : overline(gamma)_1), (overline(a) : Type u), (overline(x) : overline(beta))) -> "data"_c " " overline(a) \
 & dots.v \
 & "ctor"'_n : dentype((overline(z)_n : overline(gamma)_n), (overline(a) : Type u), (overline(x) : overline(beta))) -> "data"_c " " overline(a) \
 $
-The reason that removing all non-type parameters works is that they cannot occur anymore in the types of the erased constructor parameters $overline(z)_i$.
+The reason that removing all non-type parameters works is that they cannot occur in the types of the erased constructor parameters $overline(z)_i$.

 For restricting the data-carrying type, I use the construction by Cruanes and Blanchette, modified as